anp-exe/detect-ai-slop-tutorial/TUTORIAL.md

 HF_TOKEN=hf_your_token_here
 ```

+> [!CAUTION]
-**I cannot see the dotfile I've created!**
+> **I cannot see the dotfile I've created!**
+>

-On Unix systems (e.g., macOS and Linux), the dot makes them "hidden" by default.
+> On Unix systems (e.g., macOS and Linux), the dot makes them "hidden" by default.
 However, they're simply files you can view and edit that start with a dot (`.`).
 If you're unable to see them, it means you need to [make them visible on your file explorer](https://www.graphpad.com/support/faq/how-to-view-files-on-your-mac-that-are-normally-invisible/).

 ## Creating the `slop.py` file